-(Please see: Volume 6, Annex 78, Screenshots of Website and Social Media; Volume 6, Annex 68, Documents related to Grievance Redress Cell)
+(Please see: Volume 6, Annex 78, Screenshots of Website and Social Media; Volume 6, Annex 68, Documents related to Grievance Redress Cell; Volume 6, Annex 81, Impact Analysis of EMIS and PIMS)

 119. Is there any system to evaluate the impact of public information on quality improvements?
-(1) Yes ✓ No □ If yes, how these impacts are measured?
+(1)Yes ✓ No □ If yes, how these impacts are measured?

 Response: The college regularly evaluates the impact of public information on quality improvements.
 These impacts are measured through the analysis of responses derived from the stakeholders.
 The college through its various units and committees frequently takes opinions of its students, faculty members, non-teaching staff, and stakeholders.
 Data obtained from these communications are analyzed and recommendations are put forward for corrective actions.
-For instance, tracer studies, academic audit reports, stakeholders' responses, and other reports related to the quality improvement are submitted to the CMC and are discussed; and appropriate decisions are made for implementation of the suggestions made by the respondents.
+For instance, tracer studies, academic audit reports, stakeholders' responses, and other reports related to the quality improvement are analyzed and appropriate corrective initiatives are taken as per the suggestions made by the respondents.
+Recently, the college conducted a survey to receive feedback of stakeholders on college's public information system.
+The recommendations of the survey will be gradually implemented for quality improvements.

-(Please see: Volume 4, Annex 26, Tracer Study Report; Volume 4, Annex 27, Students' Perceptions Survey; Volume 6, Annex 67, Stakeholders' Responses; Volume 6, Annex 68, Documents related to Grievance Redress Cell; Volume 3, Annex 19, Minutes of CMC, pp. 318-319; Volume 3, Annex 20, Minutes of Executives)
+(Please see: Volume 4, Annex 26, Tracer Study Report; Volume 4, Annex 27, Students' Perceptions Survey; Volume 6, Annex 67, Stakeholders' Responses; Volume 6, Annex 68, Documents related to Grievance Redress Cell; Volume 6, Annex 81, Impact Analysis of EMIS and PIMS)